abe33/sg/README.md

 ### Usage

-Just include the script at the bottom of the HTML page.
-Being placed at the bottom allows all custom elements to be initialized with their content already parsed by the browser.
-When placed in the head, the custom elements placed in the body will be initialized immediately during parsing and their content won't be available in the constructor.
+Just include the script at the bottom of the HTML page or in the `head` with the `defer` attribute.
+It ensures that all custom elements will be initialized with their content already parsed by the browser.

 ### Items